inexorgame-obsolete/inexor-flex/README.md

 Inexor Flex is platform for managing [Inexor Core](https://github.com/inexorgame/inexor-core) instances and the Inexor Tree API and provides a scripting environment for servers and clients.
 Inexor Flex also makes multiple user interfaces using web technologies available.

-The reference documentation can be found at [GitHub pages](https://inexorgame.github.io/inexor-flex/docs)
+The reference documentation can be found at [GitHub pages](https://inexorgame.github.io/inexor-flex) Further introduction and overview: https://github.com/inexorgame/inexor-core/wiki/Inexor-Flex

 ## Introduction
 Hello there and welcome to the `inexor-flex` documentation!